 Welcome to the Fraser Health Greater Vancouver UBC Psychiatry Residency Program Website.

-For 2013, UBC-FHGV is accepting 6 positions for clinical training through CaRMS.
-Core rotations in the junior residency (PGY1-3) are based at Royal Columbian Hospital and Surrey Memorial Hospital.
-Selective and elective rotations in the senior residency (PGY4 and PGY5) are offered at a number of clinical settings in the Fraser Health Region and Greater Vancouver.
-In the 2012 CaRMS Match, we filled all 6 of our positions with outstanding students.
+For 2018, UBC-FHGV is accepting 6 positions for clinical training through CaRMS.
+Core rotations in the junior residency (PGY1-3) are based at Royal Columbian Hospital and Surrey Memorial Hospital (with geriatric psychiatry also available at Burnaby General Hospital).
+Selective and elective rotations in the senior residency (PGY4 and PGY5) are offered at a number of clinical settings in the Fraser Health Region and Greater Vancouver, based on residents’ career interests and goals.

 At the undergraduate medical student level, we offer core 3rd year clerkship Psychiatry rotations at the Royal Columbian Hospital and Surrey Memorial Hospital, and 4th year elective rotations at the Royal Columbian Hospital.
 Both of these sites offer highly rated clinical psychiatry rotations.
 These experiences offer medical students the opportunity to spend time in our two main teaching hospitals, meet our psychiatrists, and find out more about our residency program.